Backendless/ui-builder-library/components/bl-modal-component/README.md

 # Modal
 Modal is a component of Backendless UI-Builder designer.
-This component allows you to add content by dragging components to this component, and it is displayed in the center.
+This component is a Pod container, so you can insert anything into it - from a block with elements to other components by dragging it onto this component.

 <p align="center">
   <img src="./thumbnail.png" alt="main thumbnail" width="780" />